djradon/public-notes/prdct.memgraph.md

 ## [[c.Model.licensing]]

-- open-source community versino doesn't includ access control or multi-tenant architecture
+- open-source community version doesn't includ access control or multi-tenant architecture
 - cloud version from as low as $20/mo for 1GB memory instance